ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-Now, we are sending a `NotificationUpdate` message everytime we mark a notification read.
+With the new mutation code, we send a `NotificationUpdate` message every time we mark a notification read.

 Let's start our server.